PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students and early career researchers

 Are there prizes?

-The winner of the video contest will receive a free registration to EPSC 2021 which will be held in Helsinki, Finland.
+The winner of the competition will receive free registration and a travel grant for the DPS-EPSC Joint Meeting 2023 in San Antonio, Texas, or EPSC2024 in Helsinki.
 The winning video will be highlighted on the Europlanet website and social media channels.

 When is the deadline?

-The submission deadline for videos is 31 August 2020.
+The submission deadline for videos is 31st of August 2022.
 Late submissions will not be accepted.

 Who is going to judge the videos?

-The judging will be in three steps.
+The judging process will be in three steps.
 In Step 1, the EPEC Communication Working Group members will evaluate the submissions according to the following criteria: scientific content, presentation delivery, structure, layout and visual effects quality.
-In Step 2, a panel made up of EPEC network members and science communicators will be asked select two finalists.
-In Step 3, the EPSC 2020 Executive Committee will be asked to select the winner.
-The winner will be announced at the end of the virtual meeting by EPEC Communication Working Group Co-Chairs.
+In Step 2, a panel of judges made up of EPEC network members and science communicators will be asked select two finalists.
+In Step 3, the EPSC 2021 Executive Committee will be asked to select the winner.
+The winner will be announced at the end of the virtual meeting by the EPEC Communication Working Group Co-Chairs.

 Any other guidance?

-We want to give as much freedom as possible to PhD students to find their own way of sharing their research.
+We want to give as much freedom as possible to all participants to find their own way of sharing their research.
 Drawing, animations, Lego videos, sharing presentations… Be creative!
 Any format is welcome, so long as it demonstrates your communication skills.